 As a neighborhood association, PPNA works to represent the diverse voices of the community and advocate for overall community health.
 Here’s what you can expect from us:

-Ongoing engagement with the city, county, and state to advocate for immediate, short-term, and long-term resources
+Ongoing engagement with the City, County, and State representatives to advocate for immediate, short-term, and long-term resources

-Weekly email updates about what we know about the Sanctuary (sign up here: ppna.org/signup).
+Ongoing email updates sharing what we know about public and private steps to more fully address the homelessness crisis across the community and Minneapolis.
 You can also see these archived on our blog.

-Continued requests for the community to share their input and lend their voice to the needed change
+Continued encouragement for the community to share their input and lend their voice to the needed change